-“Value”, in the context of real estate, can be a nebulous term.
-An insulated opinion is often formed as to what features or renovations contribute to the overall worth of a home.
-A better suited definition should thus be specified as “market value”, based on objective observation of the collective actions of the market.
+“Value”, in the context of real estate, is a nebulous term.
+Homeowners are inherently biased in terms of what features or renovations contribute to increasing the value of their home.
+A better suited definition is “Market Value”—based on objective observation of the collective actions of the market.

 Understanding the concepts of conformity and effective age can result in a greater net effect of money saved from spending on inessential renovations, as opposed to over-improving your property in hopes of reaping some benefit.
 The economic concept of value is not inherent in the commodity, good, or service to which it is ascribed; it is created in the minds of the individuals who make up the market.